-For the purpose of this policy, outsourcing is defined as obtaining created work or acquiring outside services to produce created works in any aspect of course-assigned project development and/or production.
-This includes work or services that are paid for and work or services that are not.
-It includes work or services from any individual including fellow students and outside professionals.
+For the purpose of this policy, outsourcing is defined as obtaining created work or acquiring outside services to produce works in any aspect of courseassigned project development and/or production.
+This includes work or services that are paid for or not.
+It includes work or services from any individual, including fellow students and outside professionals.

 Outsourcing is different from collaboration.
-Collaboration is seeking from another student, tutor, professor, or colleague critique and review while maintaining control and authorship over the work as an individual or a group.
+Collaboration is seeking from another student, tutor, professor, or colleague critique and review while maintaining control and authorship over one's work as an individual or a group.
 Collaboration is a fundamental skill where students learn from one another and work together to achieve a common goal.
 Follow your instructor's guidelines with respect to what kind of collaboration is permissible for any given assignment, and request clarification when needed.

-Outsourcing of project production elements is prohibited unless specifically stated in your course syllabus and/or guidelines.
+Outsourcing of project production elements is prohibited unless specifically stated in your course syllabus and/or project guidelines.
 Outsourced elements must be acknowledged through complete, accurate, and specific references.
 The intellectual authorship of the project must belong to the submitting student(s).